EyasuTeshome/shifttracker/job-search/JSR-strenghten-and-revamp-your-resume.md

 In this project, you will prepare the **strongest possible version** of your resume and ensure it presents the **unique combination of skills and attributes** that help you tell your story when applying for a job.
 Resumes and profiles are the documents recruiters use to filter out candidates in the first stage of the recruitment process.
 A strong resume will help you stand out among others and get you to interviews.
 It’s the data you can use to convince a recruiter that you are the best candidate for the job.

 Then, you will submit your resume to a career coach for review and approval.
-Remember:
+You have:

-- You will have a max 3 rounds of review.
+- **A max 3 rounds of review.**
-- This activity is a carry-over so you can complete it in two weeks.
-We recommend you turn in your first version as soon as possible.
-Coaches might take up to 4 days to send you their feedback.
+- **Two weeks to get your resume approved** because this activity is a carry-over.

+❗️ Submit your first version no later than **Wednesday of the week it's due** to have time to go through the necessary rounds of revision.
+Refining a resume is a complex tax: our coaches might take up to 4 days to review your work and send their comments, and you may need 3 reviews to get it right!

 ## **Refresher: the three main components of a resume**